-This briefing sets out to answer key questions about how many students from outside Europe come to the UK, how long they stay, how many family members come with them, what they are studying, whether they work during their study here and how many of them change status and choose to settle permanently in the UK.
+This briefing answers key questions about how many students from outside Europe come to the UK, where they come from, their characteristics, who sponsors them, and how many eventually settle in the country.

 Understanding the evidence

-As Figure 1 shows, the trends over time differ by data source.
-IPS estimates show student migration increasing since the early 1990s to 2010 then decreasing in 2011 and 2012.
-Reliable visa data are available only from 2007, and show an increase from 2007-2009 and a decrease in 2010-2012.
+As Figure 1 shows, the trends over time also differ by data source.
+IPS estimates show student migration increasing since the early 1990s to 2010 then decreasing until 2013.
+Reliable visa data are available only from 2007, and show an increase from 2007-2009, decreases during 2010-2012, and a small increase in 2013.
 Trends in passenger entry data are not clearly interpretable for two reasons.
 First, student visitors were included in this series until mid-2007; second, in mid-2003, the Home Office improved its methods of determining these data from samples of landing cards, making pre-2004 data less comparable.
 It appears, then, that earlier data overestimated student entries.
 This means that there probably was an increase in passenger entries between 2000 and 2010 that is masked by these changes in data methods and presentation.

-Level of study of international students can be analyzed based on the number of visa sponsorships provided by educational institutions.
-Figure 4 shows the number of visa applications made by student migrants using visa sponsorships.
-As seen, 74.5% or 156,535 student migrants were sponsored by UK based Higher Education Institutions in 2012.
-The remainder were sponsored by Tertiary, further education or other colleges (15.5%), English language schools (1.7%), Independent schools (6%) and others (1.7%).
-Note that not all students receiving visa sponsorship took up the offer and came to UK.
+Data on student visa applications include information on the type of educational institutions acting as sponsors.
+Figure 5 shows the number of visa applications made by student migrants using visa sponsorships.
+In 2014, the majority of international students (81%, or 168,600) were sponsored by UK-based higher education institutions.
+The remainder were sponsored by tertiary, further education or other colleges (9%), English language schools (2%), Independent schools (7%) and others (1%).
+It is important to note that not all students receiving visa sponsorship took up the offer and came to UK.

-Students not only have shorter stays, but they also bring fewer dependents than other categories of migrants.
-The ratio of main applicants to dependents awarded Tier 4 Student visas is approximately 10:1 (slightly more than one dependent visa is granted entry for every 10 main applicant student visas).
+The ratio of main applicants to dependents awarded Tier 4 Student visas is approximately 10:1, meaning that slightly more than one dependent visa is granted entry for every 10 main applicant student visas.
 For Tier 2 labour migrants the ratio historically has ranged between 10:6.5 and 10:8.

 The usual inconsistencies among different sources of data on UK migration flows apply to the estimation of student migration.
 The sources of data include Home Office and LTIM estimates from the International Passenger Survey, and changes in the population of foreign students in the UK estimated by the quarterly Labour Force Survey.